-Let Me Simplify it For You!
+Let Me Simplify E-Prep For You!

 I want to simplify the process of becoming “prepared” for you so that it becomes do-able.
 Please let me!

-My passion is organizing!
+I have a knack for organizing!
 I get giddy when I can take something HUGE and overwhelming and break it down into simple steps that make it do-able.
 It is FUN.

-The first time the weight of this responsibility really fell on my shoulders.
-My husband had just started law school and we had both quit our jobs and emptied our bank account in order for him to do so.
+The first time the weight of this responsibility really fell on my shoulders was when my husband started law school.
+We had both quit our jobs and emptied our bank account in order for him to do so.
 I was pregnant with twin boys and due in a month.
 I was overwhelmed with an incredible need and yearning to provide for them.
 It was powerful.